alloy-samples/quickstart-app/README.md

 The `WORKFLOW_TOKEN` and `WORKFLOW_SECRET` can be found in the Alloy dashboard's workflow page.
 The `JOURNEY_TOKEN` can be found in the Alloy Dashboard's Journey page.
-`API_BASE_URL` is https://sandbox.alloy.co/ for Sandbox and https://api.alloy.co/ for production.
+The 'ALLOY_SDK' parameter is the SDK key.
+Please contact CSM or support@alloy.com to get your key `API_BASE_URL` is https://sandbox.alloy.co/ for Sandbox and https://api.alloy.co/ for production.

 3. run npm install